kevinsogo/compgen/docs_src/preparation.md

 ```
 Feel free to update it with the correct values.
 If your problem doesn't have subtasks, simply remove `valid_subtasks` (or make it the empty list).

 Note that the file endings will tell KompGen what language your program is, and there will be a predetermined compile and run command for each recognized language.
-You can also choose to use a three-argument version to specify a file: `[filename, compile, run]` to specify a file.
-(The two-argument version is `[filename, run]`) For example, if your validator is written in Haskell, then you write:
+You can also choose to use a three-argument version to specify a file: `[filename, compile, run]`.
+(The two-argument version is `[filename, run]`) For example, if your validator is written in Haskell, then you could write:

 ```js
     "validator": ["validator.hs", "ghc validator.hs", "./validator"],